RichardFreedman/Encoding_Music/01_Tutorials/09_Pandas_Networks.md

 ## But Wait!
 Are the Data Clean?

 The first thing to notice, however, is that the individual cells of the 'Genre' column consist of long strings, such as `Psychedelic Rock, Art Rock, Pop/Rock`.
 Performing a groupby operation on these long strings will not reveal much, since all of the subgenre will be embedded in these long strings.
 So some data-cleaning is needed as a preliminary step.
 We need to *clean the data*, *split the lists*, and *regularize the terms* in order to make a useful network.
-So you might need to go back to Pandas Tutorial B and remind yourself of how to do this.
+So you might need to go back to the [Tutorial on Clean Data](05_Pandas_Clean_Data.md) and remind yourself of how to do this.

 For purposes of this network demonstration, we can take care of these steps with the following code: